akhodakivskiy/VimFx/documentation/api.md

 The object passed to this method (see above) also has the following properties:

-- isFrameEvent: `Boolean`. `true` if the event occured in web page content, `false` otherwise (if the event occured in the browser UI).
+- uiEvent: `Event` or `false`.
+The keydown event object if the event occured in the browser UI, `false` otherwise (if the event occured in web page content).
 - count: `Number`.
 The count for the command. `undefined` if no count.
 (This is simply a copy of `match.count`. `match` is defined below.)